Apple’s iPadOS 14.6 update is causing problems for some iPad users.

 If nothing works, you’ll probably want to make an appointment to see a Genius at your local Apple Store if it’s open.

-If you can’t stand iPadOS 14.4’s performance on your iPad, note that you can no longer downgrade your device’s software to iPadOS 14.3.
+If you can’t stand iPadOS 14.6’s performance on your iPad, note that you no longer have the ability to downgrade your device’s software.

-Apple has stopped signing on iPadOS 14.3 which means you can’t bring your device’s software back in an effort to improve its performance.
+Apple has stopped signing on iPadOS 14.5.1 which means you can’t bring your iPad’s software back to the previous version of iPadOS 14 in an effort to improve performance.

 For more about how the downgrade process works, take a look at our detailed walkthrough.

-iPadOS 14.5 is a milestone upgrade which means it will carry new features, bug fixes, and security patches on board.
+iPadOS 14.7 is a milestone upgrade which means it should bring a mix of new features, bug fixes, and security patches to Apple’s iPad lineup.

 iPadOS 14.0 brought 11 new security patches to iPad models.
 If you're interested in the exact nature of these improvements, you can read about them over on Apple's website.